Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Here are the main steps used in a nutshell:

 - First get the palette number of every bleeding characters with MAME in debug mode and with a Lua script, thanks to the informations grabbed on Neogeodev website.
 There is only one palette for each character (hopefully) and not that many palette reordering between levels.
-It required anyway some cross validations due to false positives (see Fun facts section).
+It required anyway some cross validations due to false positives with palette 0x1D.
 - Easy situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap and target the P ROM only.
 - Moderate situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
 - Fucked situation, multiple palette swap for the same character and non consistent color to turn to red: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
 The mod must stay pleasant to the eye and do not deteriorate too much the initial character design.
 It's my artistic compromise.